 The Matlosana municipal area has a slightly irregular undulating topography dictated by the Vredefort event, which brought about the Vredefort Dome near Parys.
 The height above sea level ranges between 1 300m and 1 600m, increasing in a general north-westerly direction.
 The interaction between climate and topography has led to the evolution of a rich biodiversity.
 The ridges and hills of Klerksdorp have a characteristic range of different aspects, slopes, altitudes, soils and hydrological conditions conducive to heterogeneous abiotic conditions that provide a greater diversity of potential niches for plants and animals than homogeneous landscapes.
 As a result, many Red Data or threatened species of plants and animals inhabit ridges.
 In the North West Province, 65% of Red Data plant species have been recorded on ridges (PFAB, 2001).
 Besides representing habitats, the hills and ridges also serve as important wildlife corridors and provide for movement between defragmented surroundings (ROSENBERG et al., 1997).
 It is for these reasons that a ridges policy like that which exists for Gauteng, has been recommended in the Provincial Strategic Development Framework (PSDF) for the North West Province (Pg36).
-(City of Matlosana Municipality, 2009)
+(City of Matlosana Municipality , 2009)

 As depicted in the photograph below, the Renosterberg Hill is located adjacent to the project area on the western border of the southern portion of the site.
-The elevated views from this landscape feature are been used for eco-tourism related activities and as such, receptors are likely to have a high sensitivity to landscape change.
+The elevated views from this landscape feature have been use

 Figure 11.
-Photograph of the Renosterberg Hills located to the west of the site.
+Photograph of the Renosterberg Hills located to the east of the site.